 “Find a place inside where there’s joy, and the joy will burn out the pain.” — Joseph Campbell

 How do you let go of the pain?
 First, forgive yourself and those who contributed to your pain.
 If you need professional guidance, seek a trained counsellor or therapist who can direct your healing.
-Forgiveness is the entry fee you pay for the freedom to be yourself once more.
+Forgiveness is the entry fee you pay to regain your freedom once more.
 If the wall you construct is your shield of protection, then forgiveness is the doorway through it.
 It shows you how to find inner peace, knowing you can withstand the torrents of life.
 Forgiveness is the key to a better life and the freedom to experience the gentleness of love within your heart.

 Second, lean in to your pain and experience it at your own pace.
-Naturally, what you stow away builds energy, so the emotional wounds will consume you.
-I’ve spent the past decade coaching clients who experienced physical symptoms as a result of deferring their emotional pain.
-In collaboration with trained therapists, I helped the individual heal their emotional and physical pain so they were able to discover the freedom within themselves.
+Naturally, what you stow away builds energy, so the emotional wounds consume you.
+I’ve spent the past decade coaching clients who experienced physical symptoms because they deferred their emotional pain.
+In collaboration with trained therapists, I helped the individual to heal their emotional and physical pain, so they discover the freedom within themselves.
 By drawing on mindfulness and self-compassion, your emotional wounds can be transformed.
 It was Jill Bolte Taylor, a respected neuroanatomist who suffered a stroke and wrote about it in My Stroke of Insight.
-She states: “It takes an emotion two-and-a-half minutes to move through your nervous system,” even debilitating emotions such as anger, sadness or grief.
+She wrote in her book: “It takes an emotion two-and-a-half minutes to move through your nervous system.”
+Even debilitating emotions such as anger, sadness, or grief.
 Yet many people hold on to their emotions for decades, to protect themselves from being hurt again while creating physical illness in their body.

 Finally, make peace with the part of you that feels anger, fear, sadness or grief.
 Accept these emotions instead of pushing them down.
-Let go of guilt since it keeps you trapped and does little to transform your pain.
+Let go of guilt, since it keeps you trapped and does little to transform your pain.
 I don’t want to justify why bad things happen because I don’t have the answers and if I did, I would caution you to run quickly.
-However, what I can say is that I’ve experienced pain and suffering at the deepest level and know there’s a reason why I attracted it.
+However, I’ve experienced pain and suffering at the deepest level and appreciate the lessons I learned from it.
 You may discover your reason or you may not.
-Either way, I urge you not to focus on WHY an experience occurs, but how to transform and heal the pain.
+Either way, I urge you not to focus on WHY an experience occurs, but on how to transform and heal the pain.
 Pay attention to HOW can you heal yourself and reclaim your freedom by renewing the love in your heart.
-Only then will you have integrated the experience into the wholeness of your being and allowed the emotional intensity to dissipate through you.
-After all, pain is not who you are, but something you experienced and you have the power to revoke it anytime you choose.
+Only then will you have integrated the experience into the wholeness of your being and allowed the emotional intensity to dissipate.
+After all, pain is not who you are, but something you experienced and you have the power to revoke anytime you choose.